 Another married couple is Romeo and Juliet, though they’re married under wacky circumstances and don’t get to spend very much time together.
 Gounod’s take on the story (Roméo et Juliette) has them sing a duet in the nuptial bed before dawn and Frère Laurent spin their fate which is too well known to relate.
 The lovers are the Americans Michael Spyres and Tara Stafford.
 Spyres who has been tearing up Europe is finally due to make his Met debut this coming February as Berlioz’s Faust.
 He’ll only do two performances, but one is the Saturday broadcast.
 If Costco judged beef as effectively as the Met evaluates vocal talent, we’d all be eating vegetable burgers.
 Va! je t`ai pardonné

 Here’s Spyres in another French duet.
-It’s the stupendous one the concludes Act 4 of Meyerbeer’s Les Huguenots.
+It’s the stupendous one that concludes Act 4 of Meyerbeer’s Les Huguenots.
 No one has ever written a better love duet than this one and that includes Verdi.
 The duet above from Ballo is obviously strongly influenced by Meyerbeer’s masterpiece.
 The duet ends with Raoul, the tenor, leaving his lover by jumping out of a window.
 He’s not the only tenor to make such an exit, see La Battaglia di Legnano.
 The soprano is the French-Canadian Alexandra Deshorties.
 Both characters are murdered in the opera last scene.
 Tu m’aimes

 George Gershwin’s only opera Porgy and Bess will be broadcast and televised on February 1, 2020 as part of the Met’s HD series.
 The company’s new production opened the current season.
 Here’s the duet Bess, You Is My Woman Now Now sung in a now classic recording by Leontyne Price and William Warfield.
 Though geographically apart, both are still alive at the end of the opera.